Mat Fraser (actor): Acting career

 He wrote 2005's Thalidomide!!
 A Musical, in which he and Anna Winslet played all the roles.
-After leading in Lou Birks's short film “Stubborn & Spite”, written for him in 2009, he released his own film Kung Fu Flid starring Faye Tozer (formerly of pop group Steps), Frank Harper, and Terry Stone.
+After leading in Lou Birks's short film "Stubborn & Spite", written for him in 2009, he released his own film Kung Fu Flid starring Faye Tozer (formerly of pop group Steps), Frank Harper, and Terry Stone.

 Fraser appeared in the RTÉ One soap opera Fair City in June 2011, playing Esther's son David.

 In 2012 he appeared in Kaite O'Reilly's stage play In Water I'm Weightless as part of the 2012 Cultural Olympiad.

 Fraser was one of the regular cast members in the fourth season of the US TV series American Horror Story: Freak Show.

 For three seasons, from 2017 to 2020, Fraser played the character Roger Frostly on the American comedy-drama television series Loudermilk.

-In May 2017, Fraser was cast as Shakespeare's King Richard III, ‘a disabled guy gets cast as a disabled guy’, a role he discussed with Emma Tracey, presenter for BBC Radio's service for disabled people, "Ouch".
+In May 2017, Fraser was cast as Shakespeare's King Richard III, "a disabled guy gets cast as a disabled guy", a role he discussed with Emma Tracey, presenter for BBC Radio's service for disabled people, "Ouch".

 In 2019, Fraser played Raymond Van Geritt in the BBC One adaptation of Philip Pullman's fantasy trilogy His Dark Materials.
-In 2020, Fraser wrote and curate the BBC Four disability series Criptales.
-Also in 2020, he played Jim Bell in episodes 1 and 2 of Silent Witness, Series 23.
+In 2020, Fraser wrote and curated the BBC Four disability series Criptales.
+Also in 2020, he played Jim Bell in episodes 1 and 2 of series 23 of Silent Witness.
 In 2023 he played a minor role as the hospital administrator, Steve, in ITV's Maternal.

-Also in 2023, Fraser appeared in Sister Boniface Mysteries in Series 2, Episodes 5 and 10, as Clement Rugg.
+Also in 2023, Fraser appeared in Sister Boniface Mysteries in series 2, episodes 5 and 10, as Clement Rugg.